vhsdream/autocaliweb/README.md

 - Easy theme switching
 - Batch edits of books
 - ISBNDB and Hardcover as additional providers for metadata
+- Syncing reading process to [Hardcover.app](https://hardcover.app/) (Only with Kobo E-Readers)

+### Features only in Autocaliweb

 - Usage of `DOCKER_MODS` from sources like linuxserver.io and others
-- Syncing reading process to [Hardcover.app](https://hardcover.app/) (Only with Kobo E-Readers)
 - Listing of Author information and other books from Goodreads or Hardcover
+- User en- or disabling of the Kobo Sync and/or Overdrive tabs when using Kobo sync

 ## Installation